A painted skull and headphones exemplifying that Music Piracy is on the rise in 2025

 A phone with tiktok prominently displayed as people use this for music discovery the UMG-TikTok Case in 2024 had the lasting effect of amplyfying licensing issues with music to consumers

-The creator community response was, let’s say, ‘creative’.
+The creator community response was resourceful.
 Video creators started using royalty-free knockoffs, unofficial covers, and plenty of ripped audio that technically violated copyright, but wouldn’t get flagged.
-And that’s the scary part for the music industry.
-Creators got comfortable using unofficial sources during the dispute, and some never went back to using official tracks even after the licensing got sorted out in May.
+This normalisation of unauthorised sources creates lasting behavioural change.
+Creators who adopted unofficial audio during the dispute often maintained these practices after resolution.
 Once you normalise grabbing audio from less-than-reputable sources, easily, it can become a habit.
 The ‘issue’ has been solved in tech-savvy Gen Z’s minds, and the long-term damage is still playing out.
 People learned that the legal music ecosystem can just… stop working.
 Without warning.

 Quality Wars and Audiophile Frustration